pbs-assess/sdmTMB-teaching/dfo-tesa-2023/00-planning.md

 ### Exercises:

--   Fitting a spatial-varying model
+-   Fitting a spatial-varying model?
 -   Comparing 2 models with AIC and cross validation

 # Day 4